tigerfarm/arduino/Altair101/README.md

 + The programs ran the same on the Altair 101, as on the Altair 8800 online simulator.
 + Currently, output is serial print messages.

-Sample program run using the STEP button.
+Sample program run using the STEP button, the RUN, STOP, and RUN.
 ````
 +++ Setup.
++ LEDs configured for output.
 + List the jump loop program.
 ++   0: 11000011 :  303 : 195
 ++   1: 00000110 :  006 :   6